-Manchester Piccadilly - PM high peak hour (1700-1759)
+Manchester Picadilly - PM high peak hour (1700-1759)

-When construction peaks, it is estimated that HS2 will need 30,000 people to design and build the full HS2 rail network and 3,000 to operate it once finished.
-A large portion of these will be in the North, with more than 70 per cent of the jobs outside London164.
+HS2 will create 25,000 jobs to build the railway and 3,000 to operate it once finished.
+A large portion of these will be in the North, with more than 70 per cent of the jobs outside London.
 HS2 is already creating a significant supply chain in the North, and this will become larger as construction of Phase 2 commences.